BE REAL’s BodyKind™

 In Lesson 4 students are given the tools to become change agents.
 They focus on steps they can take to create a better world.
 We help students create their own roadmap for taking an idea from an issue to action.
 They will learn tested, tangible steps to create an action plan on an issue they feel strongly about, empowering them to make positive changes in their communities and greater world.

-In April 2022, BE REAL trained teachers at Brooklyn Center Community High School (BCCHS), a high school north of Minneapolis, Minnesota, with 92% students of color and 97% of students receiving free and reduced-priced lunch.
+In April 2022, BE REAL trained teachers at Brooklyn Center Community High School (BCCHS) a Minneapolis, Minnesota high school with 92% students of color.
 BCCHS teachers delivered all four BodyKind lessons to 175 BCCHS students.
-Students were surveyed by our academic team from UNC Charlotte to see what they thought of BodyKind.
-Teachers and students loved the curriculum.
-Teachers enjoyed teaching it, and found the curriculum comprehensive.
-The students liked the subject matter, overwhelmingly felt it needed to be discussed in school, and found it helpful for their lives.
+Then students were surveyed by our team from UNC Charlotte to see what they thought.

 To learn more about the BodyKind Pilot findings, download the BodyKind Pilot Factsheet.